Our Responses to National Issues

 - Monitor, report and take action upon any differences in successful hires, performance results, promotions and pay between our Black and non-Black colleagues.

-- Invite all colleagues that identify as BAME to form a BAME forum with a view to creating internal, education tools and lifting BAME voices to make robust recommendations that seek to further the cause of ending systemic racism both internally and with the work that we do.
+- Invite all colleagues that identify as BAME and BAME matters to form a BAME forum with a view to creating internal, education tools and lifting BAME voices to make robust recommendations that seek to further the cause of ending systemic racism both internally and with the work that we do.